edcrewe/django-cookieless/README.txt

 COOKIELESS_REWRITE = True

+Use client ip and user agent to encrypt session key, to add some sort of CSRF protection given the standard CSRF has to be disabled without cookies.

+COOKIELESS_CLIENT_ID = True

+If this list is populated then only hosts that are specifically whitelisted are allowed to post to the server.
+So any domains that the site is served over should be added to the list.
+If no referrer is found, the session is reset.
+This helps protect against XSS attacks.

+COOKIELESS_CLIENT_HOSTS = ['localhost', ]

-Now you can decorate views to prevent them setting cookies, whilst still retaining the use of Sessions Usually this is easiest done in the urls.py of your core application ...
+Now you can decorate views to prevent them setting cookies, whilst still retaining the use of Sessions.
+Usually this is easiest done in the urls.py of your core application ...

 from cookieless.decorators import no_cookies